v1kko/daetools/trunk/daetools-package/daetools/docs/getting_daetools.rst

 ====================

-The instalation files can be downloaded from the `downloads <http://daetools.com/downloads.html>`_ section or from the `Sorce Forge <https://sourceforge.net/projects/daetools/files>`_ website.
+The instalation files can be downloaded from the `downloads <http://daetools.com/downloads.html>`_ section or from the `SourceForge <https://sourceforge.net/projects/daetools/files>`_ website.

 .. note:: From the version 1.2.1 **DAE Tools** use distutils to distribute python packages and extensions.